 2. Create a generic lighting component

-Create a re-usable LWC component that will use the above apex class and lightning-record-edit-form to generate layout.
+Create a re-usable LWC component that will use the above apex class and lightning-record-edit-form to generate the layout.
 By default, it will display controls in 1 control per row, if you want to show 2 or 3 columns per row then use a lightning design system to generate multiple columns. slds-col slds-size_1-of-2 style will convert rows into 2 columns layout.

-Public properties which are required are
+Public properties that are required are

 - Record ID